 Tuesday: Pelješac Peninsula–Island of Mljet–Island of Korčula

 After breakfast, we will leave the Pelješac peninsula and continue our cruise to the island of Mljet.
 Part of the island was declared a national park – two saltwater lakes (in the larger of the two there is a small island with a former monastery) are connected only by a narrow channel to the sea.
-We moor in the small port of Pomena, just a few steps away from the entrance to the national park.
+We moor in Pomena or Polače.
 Enjoy a guided walk through the amazing national park, which also includes a boat trip across the big lake to the monastery island.
 We recommend that you bring your bathing suit, since the temperature of the salt water lakes is always 2°C above the temperature of the sea.
 Afterwards we will have lunch aboard, before we set off for the island of Korčula.
-In olden times, Korčula was also called the “Black Island”, because of its vast pine forests, which used to cover the entire island.
 Korčula, the homonymous capital of the island, has one of the most beautiful old towns in Dalmatia, and because of its fortress-like appearance it is often referred to as “Little Dubrovnik”.
-After arriving in Korčula, you are invited to enjoy a complimentary cappuccino accompanied by lovely views of the unique scenery.
 Overnight stay in the birthplace of the famous sailor and explorer Marco Polo.
+Enjoy dinner in one of the lovely island restaurants.

 Wednesday: Island of Korčula–Island of Hvar

 After breakfast, we will unload the bikes and start our ride to the small place of Račišce (approx. 13 km).
 Today’s tour will take us alongside the sea and offers stunning views of the surroundings.
-In Račišce, we will get back on board and set off for the island of Hvar.
-On our way, lunch will be served, before anchoring in a secluded bay of the small island of Šćedro, where we will enjoy an extended break for swimming and sunbathing.
+In Račišce, we will invite you to a cappuccino, before we will get back on board and set off for the island of Hvar.
+On our way, lunch will be served, before anchoring in a secluded bay of the small island of Šćedro, where we will enjoy a break for swimming and sunbathing.
 Afterwards we will continue our cruise, heading to Hvar, the capital of the homonymous island.
 After a guided walk through the city, we will take a 20-minute climb to the fortress “Španjola”.
 From here, we can enjoy magnificent views over the old town of Hvar and the offshore islands “Pakleni otoci”.
 After this great experience, we will set off for a nearby bay, where we will spend the night and enjoy Captain’s Dinner.

 Thursday: Island of Hvar–Island of Brač

 Today we will sail around the north-western tip of the island of Hvar, heading to Stari Grad, the oldest settlement on the island.
-Stari Grad (Croatian – old town), once called “Pharos”, used to be the capital of the island, but has lost its leading position centuries ago to the town of Hvar.
+Stari Grad (translated: old town), once called “Pharos”, used to be the capital of the island.
 Even today well-preserved monuments bear witness of the splendour of times past, like the Palace of Hektorović.
-Stari Grad has, however, kept its role as the centre of viticulture and every year at the end of September, you may see long queues outside the wineries, when growers deliver their grapes.
+Stari Grad has, however, kept its role as the centre of viticulture.
 Our today’s bike tour will lead us to Jelsa, a picturesque place, located at a distance of approx. 22 km from Stari Grad.
 After a break, we will ride all the way back to Stari Grad, where we will get back on board.
 Afterwards we will set off for a nearby bay to have lunch and to enjoy a refreshing swim in the crystal-clear sea, before we continue our cruise to the island of Brač.
-In the afternoon, we will visit the town of Bol, known for the most famous beach in Croatia – Zlatni Rat (the “Golden Horn”) – which extends approx. 300 m into the sea.
-It is a natural phenomenon, because the tip of the beach is constantly changing its direction with the ocean currents, and every few years – during the rare winter storms – the beach is entirely washed away; anyhow, two or three days later it will reappear in all its glory!
+We will visit the town of Bol, known for the most famous beach in Croatia – Zlatni Rat (the “Golden Horn”) – which extends approx. 300 m into the sea.
+It is a natural phenomenon, because the tip of the beach is constantly changing its direction with the ocean currents.
 Take the opportunity to enjoy dinner in one of the cozy restaurants in Bol.
 Overnight stay in the small port of Bol.

 Friday: Island of Brač–Trogir